jaredhendrickson13/pfsense-api/docs/ENDPOINT_TYPES.md

 cleaning up old data, or removing objects that are no longer needed.
 This is primarily used as a method of deleting objects without requiring an ID.

+At least one query parameter must be provided in the DELETE request.
+This is to ensure that you are intentionally deleting objects, and to prevent accidental deletions of all objects in the system.
+If the desired action is to delete all objects, you can set the `all` query parameter to `true`.

 !!!
 Warning
     - This will delete all objects that match the query.
 Be sure to use caution when deleting objects in this way to avoid disruptions.